Cavities need three things to thrive: teeth, bacteria, and sugar. As long as these three things exist, you have a perfect storm for decay.

 Another factor at play is a drop in your mouth’s pH levels, meaning your saliva becomes more acidic.
 It takes your saliva about 20 minutes to return back to neutral, so every time you sip a sugary beverage or eat a piece of candy, the cycle resets.

+You may be wondering how to prevent cavities after eating sugar.
 Of course, the best way to avoid cavities is to avoid sugary foods altogether, but we understand that this simply isn’t realistic.
 So let’s compromise!
 You can still enjoy sugary snacks and drinks, but only on special occasions, not every day.

 Meanwhile, try some of our other tips that can help you avoid cavities: